MinimSecure/unum-sdk/README-linux_generic.md

 a Minim Labs developer account.

-Additionally, the configured LAN network adapter's MAC address is used as the unique identifier for a given Unum.
-This MAC address must be associated with an active developer account on Minim Labs for the agent to start properly.
+Additionally, the configured LAN network adapter's MAC address is used as the unique identifier for a given instance of the Unum agent.
+This MAC address must be associated with an active account on Minim Labs for the agent to function.

-Sign up for a developer account on the [Minim Labs website][1].
+Find out more and sign up for an account on the [Minim Labs website][1].

 ## Building

-As far as build dependencies, building Unum requires make, gcc, libc6-pic, some flavor of libcurl-dev, libjansson-dev, and a netlink library like libnl-3-200 or libnl-tiny.
+As far as build dependencies, building Unum requires make, gcc, libc6-pic, some flavor of libcurl-dev and libssl-dev, libjansson-dev, and a netlink library like libnl-3-200 or libnl-tiny.
 Bash scripts included in "extras" additionally depend on gawk.

 On a fresh Ubuntu or Debian install, for example: